-On behalf of the faculty and staff I want to welcome you and let you know that we are here to support you in your journey to a completing your BSN degree!
+On behalf of the faculty and staff I want to welcome you and let you know that we are here to support you in your journey to completing your BSN degree!
 As you know, nursing is very challenging and advancing your academic credentials is one way to meet those challenges.
 The course work can be difficult and even frustrating at times.
 Do not hesitate to ask questions or seek assistance when you need it.
 Program coordinators are available to you-reach out to them, ask them for resources that you need and turn to them if you're struggling!

 This handbook contains many important policies and guidelines specific to the BSN completion program and you at EMU.
-This handbook stands as a supplement to the university's Policies Affecting You at EMU that serves as the overall student policy manual.
+This handbook stands as a supplement to The EMU Student Handbook, www.emich.edu/studenthandbook that serves as the overall student policy manual.
 These guidelines should serve as your roadmap to successful completion of the BSN program.